InazNazifa/Data-Analyst-Portfolio/README.md

 - [Contact](#contact)

 ## About
 Hi, I'm Inaz!
-I am a highly motivated and aspiring pure mathematics student with a solid foundation in statistical analysis, machine learning and data visualization with a strong background in mathematics and programming.
+I am a highly motivated and aspiring fresh graduate with a strong background in mathematics and programming.
 Feel free to explore the projects and learn more about the methodologies, datasets, and tools I’ve used.
 I hope you find my work interesting and informative.

 ## Portfolio Projects